 All pages on this website have been tested to W3C and WCAG guidelines.
 The Casepak website uses CSS files which allow text and images to be reconfigured for different browser types.
 We recommend that you view this website using a browser with CSS2 support, such as Internet Explorer 7 (or better), or Mozilla Firefox.
 You should also set your visual browser text size to medium or 100%.
 Resolution We recommend that you set your browser resolution to 1024 x 768 pixels or higher with 32 bit colour.
 Priority compliance Casepak has made every effort to achieve priority one compliance.
 All non-text elements have a text equivalent.
 Content can be read without colour, style sheets or scripts.
 Where new content is added, this standard will be maintained and, where multi-media elements are adopted a text equivalent is provided.
 To meet priority two guidelines, the site provides sufficient contrast between foreground and background colours.
 Consistency has been applied to navigation, layout and...Read More >

 Brochures Click to download a Casepak Materials Recycling Facility brochure, a Collections Processing Facility brochure or the latest issue of our newsletter, The Recycler.
+Click here to download our guide on how to help householders manage their plastics recycling.
+Click here to download a copy of the MRF’s Recycling Guide which provides a definitive list of what can and cannot be processed at the MRF.
 To receive a brochure or newsletter by email or post, please complete the form below.
 Leave this empty: Name: Organisation: Email: Postal address: Which publication(s) would you like to receive?
 Collections and Processing Facility brochure Materials Recycling Facility brochure The Recycler How would you like to receive them?
 EmailPost Please check this box if you would like to receive additional email information about the latest services from Casepak.
 GO!

 Please use the dedicated visitor entrance, which is clearly signposted.
 Please park in the allocated visitor spaces and report to reception on arrival.
 There is a dedicated entrance for material deliveries and goods vehicles, which is also clearly signposted.
 Please report to the gatehouse on arrival.